 Never agree that you owe money or agree to payment terms over the phone.
 Request a debt verification letter and handle all future correspondence via mail so you have records of everything.

 Your goal is to protect your financial future.
 Their goal is to collect a debt they say you owe.
-Make sure all of your bases are covered.
+Make sure you cover all of your bases.

 Prepare Your Conversation